Exorcism in Islam: Possessing spirits

 Possession could be either that the spirit enters the victim's body physically and stays there, or is haunted by their presence but stays detached from their victim.
-The latter would manifest in somatic problems such as bad dreams, while the former supposedly causes confusion, violance, and superhuman strengh.
+The latter would manifest in somatic problems such as bad dreams, while the former supposedly causes confusion, violence, and superhuman strength.

 According to the Islamic view on possession, a corrupted soul (nafs) increases susceptibility (dha'iyfah) to possession by evils spirits.
 Among them are ghosts (arwa), jinn, and devils.
 The jinn differ from devils, by that the former can be believers (Muslim).
 However, since both are said to be created from some sort of fire, they are affined in some local Islamic beliefs.
 In some beliefs, ghosts are the souls of the improperly-buried dead and those who have been cursed by God.
 They are conceptually different from jinn-possession.

-The jinn can be good or evil and inflict act autonomously or inflict harm when enslaved through magic.
+The jinn can be good or evil and act autonomously or inflict harm when enslaved through magic.
 Since jinn share their bodily nature with humans, jinn may also possess people because they fell in love with them, often resulting in alleged intercourse between these two.
 Jinn may also possess someone to take revenge if angered.
 In such cases, the jinn are also thought to harm a person by hitting them.
 Even if a pious jinni befalls a human, there is need for an exorcism as relationships between humans and jinn are socially frowned (makruh) upon.

-Devils (pl.: شَيَاطِين shayāṭīn) assault their victims by whisperings (وَسْوَسَة waswasa), which is spiritually, rather than possessing them physically.
+Shaitan assault their victims by whisperings (وَسْوَسَة waswasa), which is spiritually, rather than possessing them physically.
 The devils' sole purpose is to lure both humans and jinn into sinful activities, both minor ones and major ones.
 Paradoxically, susceptibility to the devils also increase with piety, since the devils are more engaged to corrupt a pure soul than a tainted one.